stablekernel/aqueduct/source/docs/http/structure.md

 The last controller in a channel must always respond to a request.
 These types of controllers are called *endpoint controllers* and implement the business logic for your application's endpoints.
 For example, an endpoint controller might fetch a list of books from a database and send them in a response.

 The other controllers in a channel are called *middleware controllers*.
 These types of controllers typically verify something about a request before letting the next controller in the channel handle it.
-Middleware controllers respond to a request when there is an error, preventing the request from traveling further in the channel.
-For example, an authorizing controller might send a `401 Unauthorized` response for an unauthorized request, protecting the endpoint controller from invoking its logic.
+Middleware controllers can respond to a request, but doing so prevents the rest of the controllers in the channel from handling the request.

+For example, an "authorization" controller could send a `401 Unauthorized` response protecting the endpoint controller from unauthorized requests.
+A "caching" controller could send a response with information from a cache, preventing the endpoint controller from performing an expensive query.

-There is no real distinction between an endpoint and middleware controller other than the way they implement their handling logic.
+Both middleware and endpoint controllers are instances of `Controller` (or a subclass).
 Middleware controllers are typically reusable, while endpoint controllers are typically not.
 If a middleware controller is not reusable, its logic might be better suited for the endpoint controller it precedes in the channel.

 Most endpoint controllers are created by subclassing [ResourceController](resource_controller.md) (itself a subclass of `Controller`).
 This class allows you to implement methods for each HTTP method (like GET or POST) for a given endpoint.

 ## The Application Channel and Entry Point

-Each application designates a controller as the *entry point* of the application.
+Each application designates one controller as the *entry point* of the application.
 This controller is the first to receive a new request and is the head of the application's channel.
 In most applications, the entry point is a [Router](routing.md); this controller allows multiple channels to be linked, effectively splitting the channel into sub-channels.

 ![Structure](../img/structure.png)